 The “superman” is a zip line on which we were tied by the back, allowing us to cross the valley in the manner of … Superman precisely.
 And when I talk about crossing the valley, it’s not a metaphor.
 It was for real.
 I don’t know how high we were, but the trees had the shape and size of broccoli to me.
 I admit that I may be a little impressionable, but the bottom of the valley was afar!
 And magnificent!

-Meanwhile, the famous Tarzan swing is a rope suspended 40 meters at the end of which we are hung.
-And we have to jump into the void.
+Meanwhile, the famous Tarzan swing is a rope suspended 40 meters at the end of which we were hung.
+And we had to jump into the void.

 Note that if this last attraction does not tempt you, less than 40% of visitors do it.